hisptz/dhis2-public-portal/apps/docs/docs/deployment/portal_manager/index.md

 # Portal Manager Deployment

-The DHIS2 Portal Manager is a DHIS2 application that allows administrators to configure and manage the Public Portal.
+The FlexiPortal Manager is a DHIS2 application that allows administrators to configure and manage the Public Portal.
 This guide provides instructions for deploying the Portal Manager application.

 ## Deployment Options

 The Portal Manager can be deployed in two main ways:

-1. **As a DHIS2 App** - Installed directly on your DHIS2 instance (recommended)
+1. **From DHIS2 App Hub** - Installed directly on your DHIS2 instance through the app hub
-2. **Standalone** - Run as a standalone application connecting to a DHIS2 instance
+2. **Manual install** - Installed by downloading the app from the releases pabe

 ## Deploying as a DHIS2 App

 ### Prerequisites

 - Access to a DHIS2 instance with administrative privileges
-- DHIS2 version 2.38 or later
+- DHIS2 version 2.40 or later

+### Installation from DHIS2 App Hub

+1. Log in to your DHIS2 instance as an administrator

+2. Navigate to App Management (Apps > App Management)
+3. Navigate to Custom apps
+4. Search for `FlexiPortal Manager` application
+5. Click on install
+6. After installation, the `FlexiPortal Manager` should appear in your DHIS2 app menu.
+Click on it to launch the application.

-### Installation Steps
+### Manual Installation Steps

 1. **Download the App**